 Experienced clinicans see patterns in subgroups of patients that are similar in some way.
 They can adjust treatment based on what has worked on similar patients in the past, resulting in better outcomes.

 We want to enable you to find and validate those subgroups faster, by providing more data, more efficiently, along with the tools to analyze it all.
-We are giving you the tools to find the underlying mechanisms.
-And we are helping you put those discoveries back into clinical care quickly.
+We give you the tools to find the underlying mechanisms.
+And we help you quickly put those discoveries back into clinical care.

 The Discovery Platform brings your data and analytical tools together, for you to